gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Configuration Script: First Hello Example: Creating Instances in Python

 We will also need to import `HelloSimObject` into our configuration script.
-To do that add the following line to your configuration script.
+To do that, add the following line to your configuration script.

 ```python
 from m5.objects.HelloSimObject import HelloSimObject
 ```

 The next thing we need to do is create a `Root` object and a `HelloSimObject` object.
-We can just add our `HelloSimObject` object as a child of the root object by using the `.` operator.
+We can just add our `HelloSimObject` object as a child of the `root` object by using the `.` operator.
 Add the following lines to your configuration to do that.

 ```python
 root = Root(full_system=False)